marnelfr/back-to-symfony/README.md

 The user provider is an object that knows how to load our user objects... whether we're loading them from an API or from a database.

-Once with have our user class, we've the command ``make:auth`` that can help us to generate everything we need to build a login form system.
+Once we have our user class, we have the command ``make:auth`` that can help us to generate everything we need to build a login form system.

 ## Firewalls & Authenticators